aiden/rpc_ts/site/landing/README.md

 Run `jekyll serve` at the root of the directory to serve locally

+Steps to build:
+1. From [rpc_ts](https://github.com/aiden/rpc_ts) generate documentation using [TypeDoc](https://typedoc.org/)
-Move typedoc folder to `/Docs` at the the root of the directory
+2. Copy the generated TypeDoc folder to the root of the Jekyll project at `/typedoc`
+3. Run `jekyll build` to build the site